tn74/reem/README.md

 ```
 In the first section of this example code, we set a top level json inside the server to be a python dictionary.
 Next we read exactly what we wrote.
 What we get back is a python dictionary identical to the one we submitted.
 We can also execute a read on a specific subkey of the data we set as we do in third line.

 In the second section of the code, we set a numpy array inside the redis server.
-A numpy array is treated exactly as any other object that we had.
-Internally, it is handled differently than the strings and numbers we set earlier because a numpy array is not serialiable and thus cannot normally be stored in a JSON.
+Normally, numpy arrays can't be stored in JSONs because they are not serialzable.
+Internally, REEM handles it differently, but you don't have to worry about that.
 If you are interestined in handling more non-serializable data types, see the ``Ship`` class documentation, coming soon.

 Congratulations!
 You have completed the basic tutorial on REEM.
 You can explore further topics of interest to you:
 - Key Value Store Paradigm